quay/mirror-registry/README.md

 ## Pre-Requisites

-- RHEL 8 or fedora machine with Podman installed
+- RHEL 8 or Fedora machine with Podman installed
 - `sudo` access on desired host (rootless install tbd)
 - make (only if compiling using Makefile)
+- sshd must be enabled

 ### Compile